THCLab/dkms-bindings/bindings/dart/README.md

 ## Other platforms

-- **Windows / Linux desktop**: cross-compile via `cargo install cross --git https://github.com/cross-rs/cross` then `cross build --target aarch64-unknown-linux-gnu` / `x86_64-pc-windows-gnu`.
-The Flutter packages for these targets are not implemented yet.
-- **iOS / macOS**: `keri_ios` and `keri_macos` are stubs.
-A Swift host key
-  provider mirroring the Kotlin one (Secure Enclave for P-256, Keychain for the wrapped Ed25519 seed) is the natural next step.
+- **iOS**: `keri_ios` is a stub.
+A Swift host key provider mirroring the Kotlin one (Secure Enclave for P-256, Keychain for the wrapped Ed25519 seed) is the natural next step.
+- **macOS / Windows / Linux**: not provided.
+Desktop apps should consume the native [keriox crates](https://github.com/THCLab/keriox) or the [Node.js binding](../node.js) directly — going through Flutter buys nothing on those platforms.